Last update

 Over the next few weeks, the Minister for Home Affairs, the Minister of the Environment and the Minister of Housing will present details of these initiatives to the relevant parliamentary committees and to the construction industry.

-Mr. President,
+Mr. Speaker,

 All these housing measures are very important.
 Not only to guarantee access to housing for all residents.
 But also because the cost of housing remains the main expense factor for most Luxembourg households.
-For the 20% of our population with the lowest income, more than one euro in two is spent on housing.
+For 20% of our population with the lowest income, more than one euro in two is spent on housing.

 This makes our housing policy an important pillar in the fight against poverty – another priority of this government.
-It's a priority because, for several years now, a significant proportion of our population has been exposed to an increased risk of poverty or is already in a situation of precariousness and social exclusion.
+It's a priority because, for several years now, a significant part of our population has been exposed to an increased risk of poverty or is already in a situation of precariousness and social exclusion.

 The Minister for Family Affairs is working intensively on a national plan to prevent and combat poverty.
 This plan will define a holistic approach to the fight against poverty in all its aspects.
 After all, the fight against poverty is an investment in the future of the entire country.